varnishcache/varnish-cache/doc/sphinx/tutorial/starting_varnish.rst

  Varnish listen on port 80, which is the default.

 Now you have Varnish running.
 Let us make sure that it works properly.
-Use your browser to go to http://192.168.2.2:8080/ - you should now see your web application running there.
+Use your browser to go to http://192.168.2.2:8080/ (obviously, you should replace the IP address with one on your own system) - you should now see your web application running there.

 Whether or not the application actually goes faster when run through Varnish depends on a few factors.
 If you application uses cookies for